MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 - Use the D365 Connector to connect to the Dynamics 365 Commerce system and upload the data directly.
 - Upload data files in CSV format.

-Use the data connection method that is appropriate for your situation.
+Choose the data connection method that is appropriate for your situation.

 ![Data flow](media/promocode-images/data-connection.png)

 To connect loss prevention to Commerce, you must complete a series of one-time setup activities.
 After these activities are completed, you can easily disconnect and reconnect the systems.
+For more information, see [Connect loss prevention to data from Commerce](promocode-set-up-loss-prevention.md#connect-loss-prevention-to-data-from-commerce).

-Before you connect your retail data to Fraud Protection, make sure that you have all three of the following prerequisites:
+To connect your retail data to Fraud Protection, make sure that you have all three of the following prerequisites:

 - Access to the retail data lake.
 - Access to your Finance and Operations environment.